Lasting Legacy of Pope Francis: A Look at the Influence on History

 Loading Video...

-On 21 October 2020, the documentary Francesco, directed by Evgeny Afineevsky, premiered.
+On 21 October 2020, the documentary Francesco directed by film producer Evgeny Afineevsky premiered.

-January 2022: Condemnation of the Death Penalty in Speech to Vatican Ambassadors
+January 2022: Statement on Death Penalty to Vatican Ambassadors

-On 9 January 2022, Pope Francis stated in his annual speech to Vatican ambassadors that 'the death penalty cannot be employed for a purported state justice' and that it 'fuels the thirst for vengeance'.
+On 9 January 2022, Pope Francis stated in his annual speech to Vatican ambassadors that "the death penalty cannot be employed for a purported state justice, since it does not constitute a deterrent nor render justice to victims, but only fuels the thirst for vengeance".

-October 2022: Premiere of Documentary The Letter: A Message for our Earth
+October 2022: Premiere of The Letter: A Message for our Earth

-On 4 October 2022, the documentary The Letter: A Message for our Earth premiered on YouTube Originals, directed by Nicolas Brown.
+On 4 October 2022, the documentary The Letter: A Message for our Earth premiered on YouTube Originals, directed by Nicolas Brown and produced by Off The Fence in partnership with Laudato Si' Movement.

 2022: Apology for Church's role in "cultural genocide"

-In 2022, Pope Francis apologized for the Catholic Church's role in the "cultural genocide" of the Canadian Indigenous peoples, acknowledging the Church's past wrongdoings.
+In 2022, Pope Francis apologized for the Catholic Church's role in the "cultural genocide" of the Canadian Indigenous peoples.

-2022: Declaration of Saint Irenaeus of Lyon as Doctor of the Church
+2022: Declared Saint Irenaeus of Lyon a Doctor of the Church

-In 2022, Pope Francis declared Saint Irenaeus of Lyon as a Doctor of the Church.
+In 2022, Pope Francis declared Saint Irenaeus of Lyon a Doctor of the Church.